Michael Glassock

-Michael Glassock (born 4 November 1999), is an Australian professional soccer player who plays as a central defender and is currently signed to Sri Pahang who compete in the Malaysia Super League.
+Michael Glassock (born 4 November 1999), is an Australian professional soccer player who plays as a central defender for Sydney United 58.

+Early life

+Glassock was born in Gosford, on the Central Coast of New South Wales.
+He attended St Peter's Catholic College, Tuggerah from 2012 to 2017.

 Career

 Pegasus

 Glassock was announced as a Pegasus player on 16 July 2019.

-Glassock made his professional debut for Hong Kong Pegasus on the 1st of September, 2019 against Lee Man.
+Glassock made his professional debut for Hong Kong Pegasus on 1 September 2019 against Lee Man.

 Glassock became a regular first team starter in his first season for the Flying Horseman, playing a total of 20 games across the Hong Kong Premier League, FA Cup, Senior Shield and Sapling Cup Competitions scoring 2 goals.

 However, his stay in Hong Kong was cut short due to the 2020 coronavirus pandemic which caused the 2019–20 season to be suspended.
 On 8 April 2020, Glassock agreed to a mutual termination with Pegasus.

 Sydney Olympic FC

 On 1 December 2020, Sydney Olympic FC announced they had signed Glassock.

-In the 2021 NPL season, Glassock started all of Sydney Olympic’s 17 NPL games and 4 of its FFA Cup Preliminary games before the season ended due to the Covid-19 outbreak in NSW.
+In the 2021 NPL season, Glassock started all of Sydney Olympic's 17 NPL games and 4 of its FFA Cup Preliminary games before the season ended due to the COVID-19 outbreak in NSW.
 He scored 4 goals from 21 appearances.

-On November 24, at just 22 years and 20 days, Glassock captained Sydney Olympic against Sydney FC in the FFA Cup Round of 32.
-On the 31st of July, he helped Sydney Olympic to win the 2022 NSW NPL Premiership and was named in NPL NSW Team Of The Year for 2022.
+On 24 November, at just 22 years and 20 days, Glassock captained Sydney Olympic against Sydney FC in the FFA Cup Round of 32.
+On 31 July, he helped Sydney Olympic to win the 2022 NSW NPL Premiership and was named in NPL NSW Team Of The Year for 2022.

+Sri Pahang

+After a successful 2022 season for Sydney Olympic, Glassock signed for Malaysia Super League side Sri Pahang FC on 6 January 2023.

+Glassock played 25 games for Sri Pahang FC across all competitions helping the side finish 5th in the Malaysian Super League.